nfstream/nfstream/README.md

 ![NFStream Logo](https://raw.githubusercontent.com/nfstream/nfstream/master/assets/nfstream_header_logo.png?raw=true)

 --------------------------------------------------------------------------------
-[**NFStream**][repo] is a Python package providing fast, flexible, and expressive data structures designed to make working with **online** or **offline** network data both easy and intuitive.
+[**NFStream**][repo] is a Python framework providing fast, flexible, and expressive data structures designed to make working with **online** or **offline** network data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** network data analysis in Python.
-Additionally, it has the broader goal of becoming **a common network data processing framework for researchers** providing data reproducibility across experiments.
+Additionally, it has the broader goal of becoming **a common network data analytics framework for researchers** providing data reproducibility across experiments.

 <table>